jincheng9/MNIST_digit_recognition/README.md

 </ul>

 <h2>Usage</h2>
-Since I use stanford's matlab function "loadMNISTImages" and "loadMNISTLabels" to load the data, you need to download theese two functions first.
+Since I use stanford's matlab function "loadMNISTImages" and "loadMNISTLabels" to load the data, you need to download these two functions first.
 The link is as follows: http://ufldl.stanford.edu/wiki/index.php/Using_the_MNIST_Dataset <br>

 If you want to test a specific classification method of mine, you need to put loadMNISTImages.m, loadMNISTLabels.m, the data set and my code in the same directory.